cbl21c/ds18b20-rpi/README.md

 # Dallas DS18B20 Temperature Sensor API
-This repository contains a C API for the Dallas DS18B20 temperature sensor for Atmel AVR microcontrollers.
+This repository contains a C API for the Dallas DS18B20 temperature sensor for Raspberry Pi.
 Sample code is also provided to show how to use the API.

 <h3>Data Types</h3>